tom-f-oconnell/pymistake/README.md

 ## Configuration

-`pymistake` can be configured through environment variables.
+Although the default configuration should be fine, `pymistake` can be configured through environment variables.
 The available settings are:
 - `PYMISTAKE_DISABLE` default: `"0"`
    options: `"1"` enabled, `"0"` disabled